iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 By the way, if you want to navigate between windows, you can use these commands:

 ```
-Ctrl-W h    Moves the cursor to the left window
+Ctrl-w h    Moves the cursor to the left window
-Ctrl-W j    Moves the cursor to the window below
+Ctrl-w j    Moves the cursor to the window below
-Ctrl-W k    Moves the cursor to the window upper
+Ctrl-w k    Moves the cursor to the window upper
-Ctrl-W l    Moves the cursor to the right window
+Ctrl-w l    Moves the cursor to the right window
 ```